kennethballardphotographer/blaire/README.md

 I have a lot of posts under one specific tag - "[street portraits](https://kennethballard.photo/tag/street-portraits/)".
 So the continuous "load more" in Dope and other themes isn't viable.
 So I added pagination into the tag feed.
 It's Off by default to preserve the original behavior, so turn it On in the admin panel if you want that.

+### Proportional images on feeds (default: false)

+Cropping down featured images to 500x312 on the tag and author feeds is one frustration I definitely wanted to tackle.
+Since the site where I'm using this is a photography website, I want to ensure the featured image is displayed with its proper portions instead of it being cropped down.

 ### Show all tags (default: false)

 The Dope theme is programmed to only show the primary tag on a post, but you may want to show all tags for a post.
 In my use case, having all tags visible is better.